 When necessary, the CPC will be responsible for interpreting the CPA (and related regulations), and for ensuring that it is properly and legally implemented in Truro.
-The CPC may consult with the Board of Selectmen in this regard.
+The CPC may consult with the Select Board in this regard.

 Section 2 ADMINISTRATION